Lizario's

 • 1 tbsp gelatine

-• 4 mangoes, peeled and sliced (or 2 fresh and 1 large can of sliced mangoes)
+• 4 mangoes, peeled and sliced (or 2 fresh and 1 large can of sliced mangoes, drained)

 • 1 mango, peeled and chopped (or 1 small can sliced mango)